Editorial illustration for Alexa Plus Now Buys Products Automatically When Prices Drop

 Common Questions Answered

-When were the Alexa Plus price‑tracking features announced and when did they start rolling out?
+When were the Alexa Plus price-tracking features first announced and implemented?

-Amazon announced the Alexa Plus price‑tracking and auto‑buy features in February, and the rollout to eligible Alexa Plus users began in June.
-This timeline aligns with the broader launch of the Shopping Essentials experience on Echo Show devices.
+Amazon initially announced the Alexa Plus price-tracking features in February, with the rollout beginning for Alexa Plus users in June.
+The new Shopping Essentials experience on Echo Show devices enables easier product tracking and purchasing.